 Wyoming’s business-friendly tax structure makes this region ideal for those seeking a new business opportunity.There is a requirement for a business license within Dubois town limits which can be requested at the Town Hall.

 New business opportunities

 Informal local surveys indicate that there are many new businesses that would be welcomed and would have a ready customer base in Dubois.
-Some of these include: a microbrewery and pub, drive-through car wash, goat rental for weed control, barber shop, art and crafts gallery, mercantile/general store, chiropractic office, mental health counseling, rock shop, light manufacturing (e.g. after market snowmobile parts, supplement bottling), call center, welder, general contractor, and so on.
+Some of these include: a microbrewery and pub, drive-through car wash, , barber shop, art and crafts gallery, mercantile/general store, chiropractic office, mental health counseling, rock shop, light manufacturing (e.g. after market snowmobile parts, supplement bottling), call center, welder, general contractor, and so on.